Ganesh-Sindagi/API-Express.js-MongoDB/README.md

 # API-Express.js-MongoDB

-It is an API for dealing with articles in an wikipedia database.
+It is an API for dealing with articles in a wikipedia database.

 ## Installation